 We highly recommend wearing light layers, covered legs and covered arms.

 It’s a good idea to remove hats, scarves and long coats before getting on the ice because they can cause accidents if they fall off and/or get under someone’s feet.

 Gloves or mittens are also good because there will be times when you’ll need to touch the ice to learn to stand from a sitting position (aka falling over).

 For toddlers and little ones, we highly recommend waterproof trousers/pants as kids are more likely to sit/fall often in their first few visits to skating.

 Questions about Ice Skating Sessions

 Yes.
+Everyone has to pay to get on the ice.
 There is an entry fee regardless of whether you are taking an Ice Skating Lesson.

 Some Ice Rinks also charge spectator fees, so it is wise to check ahead, even if you are not heading onto the ice.

 Most Ice Rinks are now operating on a pre-book basis.